 The increment and decrement operators, ++ and --, require the given operand to be an l-value of numeric type.
 The increment and decrement expressions increment and decrement, respectively, the object denoted by the operand.
-The result is the same l-value denoted by the operand, and the type is the same as the operand type.
-The increment or decrement occurs before the resulting l-value is produced, so that it contains the new value.
+The result is the new value of the operand object, and the type is the same as that of the operand.